jeffreytano/jeffreytano.github.io/_pages/Learning/ReactNative/ReactNative.md

 ### ScrollView

 Make a long list of element scrollable.
-If item similar items are rendered, it is recommanded to use flatlist
+If item similar items are rendered, it is recommended to use flatlist

 ## Reference